Almagor

-Etymology

-The village name is a word combination meaning "lack of fear", al meaning "without", and magor meaning "fear".

 History

-The village was established in 1961 as a Nahal settlement and was built on land that had formerly belonged to the depopulated Palestinian villages of Al-Butayha and Arab al-Shamalina.
-Prior to the foundation of the moshav, the area had been the site for the Battle of Tel Motila, a clash between Israel and Syria on 2 May 1951.
-Today a large memorial stands at the site.
+The village was established in 1961 as a Nahal settlement and was built on land located near the depopulated Palestinian villages of Al-Butayha and Arab al-Shamalina.
 The village was converted to a civilian settlement in 1965.

+The area had been the site for the Battle of Tel Motila, a clash between Israel and Syria on 2 May 1951.
+Today a memorial stands at the site.